Wafer (electronics): Gallium Arsenide substrate

 GaAs wafers tend to be 150 mm at largest, in commercial production as of 2024.

 Aluminum Nitride substrate

 AlN tends to be 50 mm or 2 inch wafers in commercial production, while 100 mm or 4 inch wafers are being developed as of 2024 by wafer suppliers like Asahi Kasei.
 However, merely because a wafer exists commercially, does not imply in any way that processing equipment to produce chips on that wafer exists, indeed such equipment tends to lag development until paying end customer demand materializes.
 Even after equipment is developed (years), it can take further years for fabs to figure out how to use the machines productively.

+Diamond substrate

+Diamond tends to be 50-55 mm or ~2 inch wafers in prototype production, while commercial production is being targeted as of 2026.

 Historical increases of wafer size

 A unit of wafer fabrication step, such as an etch step, can produce more chips proportional to the increase in wafer area, while the cost of the unit fabrication step goes up more slowly than the wafer area.
 This was the cost basis for increasing wafer size.
 Conversion to 300 mm wafers from 200 mm wafers began in early 2000, and reduced the price per die for about 30–40%.Larger diameter wafers allow for more die per wafer.